LionAwoken/LionAwoken/README.md

 - 👋 Hi, I’m @LionAwoken
-- 👀 I’m interested in PropTech career & business
+- 👀 I’m interested in PropTech career & business opportunities
-- 🌱 I’m currently learning about the real business opportunities
+- 🌱 I’m currently learning about areas to develope solutions and enahnce customer experience
 - 💞️ I’m looking to collaborate on sales, marketing and product development
 - 📫 How to reach me via email at edwin@marchan-dising.com